jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Thompson's Unix success was also a byproduct of its main design philosophy:

   *  Everything is a file
-    + This means that everything can be read from or written to: all the way from devices to text file
+    + This means that everything can be read from or written to: all the way from devices to text files
   *  Unix is portable
     + Tools and OS code can be recompiled for different environments because everything is written in C.
   * I/O is redirectable between small executables